podium-lib/podium-lib.github.io/docs/api/layout.md

 -   `umd` for Universal Module Definition
 -   `default` if the type is unknown.

-The type is a hint for further use of the script.
-This is normally used by the document template to include the correct `<script>` tags or to give a hint to a bundler when optimizing JavaScript assets.
+The type field provides a hint for further use of the script in the layout.
+Typically this is used in the document template when including the `<script>` tags or when optimizing JavaScript assets with a bundler.

 ### .css(options)

 Sets a relative or absolute URL for a CSS (Cascading Style Sheets) asset.

 The value will be available for the document template to include.
-The method can be called multiple times to set multiple values.
+The method can be called multiple times to add multiple entries.

 #### options